| | By Sean D. Liming and John R. MalinWindows® 10 is the latest and possibly the last Windows

 4.4 SUMMARY: SYSPREP IS A MUST!

-5 UPDATES AND IMAGE SERVICING
+5 UPDATES AND IMAGE SERVICING5.1 SERVICING TERMINOLOGY

 5.2 WINDOWS UPDATE